opentargets/gentropy/airflow/README.md

 Workflows, which must be placed under the `dags/` directory, will appear in the "DAGs" section of the UI, which is also the main page.
 They can be triggered manually by opening a workflow and clicking on the "Play" button in the upper right corner.

 In order to restart a failed task, click on it and then click on "Clear task".

+## Troubleshooting

+Note that when you a a new workflow under `dags/`, Airflow will not pick that up immediately.
+By default the filesystem is only scanned for new DAGs every 300s.
+However, once the DAG is added, updates are applied nearly instantaneously.

+Also, if you edit the DAG while an instance of it is running, it might cause problems with the run, as Airflow will try to update the tasks and their properties in DAG according to the file changes.